Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Appendix

-\paragraph{Proof of Proposition~\ref{prop:afs:complexity-partitioning-sum}} \begin{proof} For a complete partitioning, we must use each of the $n$~features exactly once.
-How we distribute the features among sets does not change the objective value, which is the sum of all $n$~qualities in any case.
-We only need to ensure that each feature set satisfies cardinality constraints if the latter exist.
-Thus, `searching' for alternatives amounts to iterating over the features once to assign them to the feature sets.
-Hence, the time complexity is $O(n)$ assuming each assignment takes~$O(1)$, e.g., using arrays to store feature-set membership.
+\paragraph{Proof of Proposition~\ref{prop:afs:complexity-partitioning-sum}} \begin{proof} We discuss the simultaneous-search problem (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous}) with sum-aggregation (cf.~Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) first.
+We leverage the monotonicity of the univariate objective with sum-aggregation.
+In particular, this objective cannot decrease when selecting features of higher quality.
+Thus, we order all features decreasingly by their quality, which yields the complexity of~$O(n \cdot \log n)$.
+Next, we pick features in this order without replacement and assign them to sets until we have the user-defined number of alternatives with the user-defined feature-set sizes.
+Apart from observing cardinality constraints, the actual assignment of the selected features to sets does not matter quality-wise since swapping features between sets does not change the summed objective.
+Thus, one can fill the feature sets in an arbitrary order.
+Each assignment runs in $O(1)$, e.g., using arrays to store feature-set membership, yielding $O(n)$ for all features.
+Without cardinality constraints, only the number of alternatives needs to be satisfied.
+Further, if all features need to be selected, i.e., for a complete partitioning, one need not sort the features.
+Finally, if only a small fraction of features needs to be selected, one might slightly improve complexity to $O(k \cdot n)$ by iteratively picking the maximum instead of sorting all qualities.

-For an incomplete partitioning, we use the monotonicity of the univariate objective with sum-aggregation (cf.~Section~\ref{sec:afs:appendix:univariate-pre-selection}): This objective cannot decrease when selecting features of higher quality.
-Thus, we order the features decreasingly by their individual quality.
-Next, we pick features without replacement until we have the desired number of alternatives with the desired feature-set sizes.
-Again, assigning features to sets does not matter for the objective value.
-Due to the quality-based sorting, the time complexity is~$O(n \cdot \log n)$.
-If only a small fraction of features is used, one might slightly improve complexity by iteratively picking the maximum instead of sorting all qualities. \end{proof}
+For the sequential-search problem (cf.~Definition~\ref{def:afs:alternative-feature-selection-sequential}), we conduct the same quality-sorting procedure.
+In contrast to the simultaneous-search problem, the actual assignment of features to sets matters since the sets have an explicit order.
+In particular, each alternative should get the remaining highest-quality features until its user-defined size is reached.
+The complexity is still dominated by sorting and therefore~$O(n \cdot \log n)$. \end{proof}